 From cosmopolitan Cape Town (voted the world’s favourite destination yet again in 2018), to glitzy Johannesburg, you can get up to pretty much anything.
 See the Big Five in Kruger National Park.
 Zipline among the treetops along the Garden Route.
 Explore the Cape Floristic Kingdom at Cape Point Nature Reserve.
 See modern African art at the Zeitz MOCAA.
 Eat, drink and be merry with the locals.
 Adventure, culture, safari, beach, city – South Africa offers it all.

 If you’re into immersive travel experiences South Africa is the place to be.
-From riding on ostriches in the Karoo, to picking golfball-size cherries in Ceres, to taking part in grape stomping, you can really dig in and get your hands dirty.
-Or head into the woods to gather mushrooms, go fishing, cook Cape Malay food.
-The family can even go spelunking along centuries-old cave systems or take up a craft like beading or pottery.
-Whatever your interests may be, South Africa will have a hands-on experience that will tick all your boxes.
+From riding on ostriches in the Karoo, to picking golfball-size cherries in Ceres, you can really dig in and get your hands dirty.
+Take part in grape stomping, head into the woods to gather mushrooms, go fishing, cook Cape Malay food.
+Learn to mill alpaca wool, go spelunking along centuries-old cave systems or take up a craft like beading or pottery.
+Whatever your interests may be, South Africa will have a hands-on experience that will tick all your must-have boxes.

 South Africa is a fairly large country, which means it has various climatic regions.
-It depends on when you’re visiting and where you plan to go.
-Sometimes you can experience summer climates and weather in winter months and vice versa.
-The eastern coast of the country, for instance, boasts moderate weather throughout the year.
+As such, you can plan your trip to coincide with the weather.
+E.g. if you’re travelling between July and August, you’re heading into South African weather.
+This does not mean you have to get wet though.
 The eastern parts of South Africa like Kruger National Park have a summer-rainfall climate, so winter is a great time to go on safari.
 Conversely, Cape Town gets winter rainfall, so you’ll have wonderful beach weather when you head there between November and February.
 It all depends on when you’re visiting, so check in with a local tour operator to make the most of your holiday.